Katenokk/JavaBackEndProject/README.md

 The application follows a structured approach to handling HTTP requests using controllers and routes.
 Here's an overview of the controllers and their corresponding routes:

+The application provides endpoints for user authentication and registration:

+- Manages user login functionality.
+  - Routes:
+    - POST `/api/login` (Allows users to log in)

+- `UserController`: Handles user registration.
+  - Routes:
+    - POST `/api/register` (Allows users to register new accounts)

+Access to these endpoints is configured as follows:

 - `UserController`: Manages user-related operations such as registration, updates, and deletion.
   - Routes:
     - GET `/api/users`